-- The form will be available only in online mode, and the candidates can apply from this article.
+- CLAT 2017 application form was available only in online mode, and the candidates could apply from this article.

-- First, register by entering the name of the candidate, date of birth, father’s name, mother’s name, email address and mobile number.
+- First, the candidates had to enter their name, date of birth, father’s name, mother’s name, email address and mobile number.

-- On successful registration, the candidates will receive a confirmation email, CAPS User ID and Password on their registered email address and mobile number.
+- On successful registration, the candidates received a confirmation email, CAPS User ID and Password on their registered email address and mobile number.

-- Now login with the given credentials and access the application form.
+- The candidates were able to login with the given credentials and access the application form.

-- In the application form, enter the required details and submit it.
+- In the application form, the candidates had to enter the required details and submit it.

-- To conclude the application process, the candidates must pay the application fee via online or offline mode.
+- To conclude the application process, the candidates had to pay the application fee via online or offline mode.

-- Take a printout of the completed application form along with the fee details for future reference.
+- The candidates had to take a printout of the completed application form along with the fee details for future reference.